 Afterparty "Africa at Night"

-The Afrikadag will be followed by the swinging afterparty "Africa at Night" is organised in collaboration with Christian Nana and Ametepe Nugloze from Project Nana.
-In recent years, artist like Akwasi, Zwart Licht and Ntjam Rosie performed at the afterparty.
-Buy your ticket now for this great afterparty, to relax after a long, inspiring day full of discussions and workshops, without losing the African vibe!
+The Afrikadag will be followed by the swinging afterparty "Africa at Night", starting at six o'clock.
+You can finish the Afrikadag in style, with live music, dance, art and African food.
+For €10,- you will have a delicious African dinner!
+"Africa at Night" is organised in collaboration with Christian Nana from Project Nana.
+In recent years, artist like Typhoon, Akwasi, Zwart Licht and Ntjam Rosie performed at the afterparty.
+So come to this great afterparty, to relax after a long, inspiring day full of discussions and workshops, without losing the African vibe!

-Tickets: via www.afrikadag.nl/english/inschrijven
+Tickets: (starts on 12 March) via www.afrikadag.nl/english/inschrijven

-Look back at "Africa at Night" 2015
+Look back at "Africa at Night" 2016 and 2015

-Last year, DJ Dynamite spinned his best records while the visitors of the afterparty dropped in and enjoyed the African food.
+In 2015, DJ Dynamite spinned his best records while the visitors of the afterparty dropped in and enjoyed the African food.
 After the African dinner, Badi, a Belgian artist with Congolese roots, took place on the stage with his French hiphop with an African vibe.
 In between the live performances, DJ's Dynamite and Badguyz kept everyone dancing with their swinging music.
 With his catchy Afropop, headliner Amartey conquered the hearts of the audience.
-There was also plenty of entertainment in the central hall of Q-Factory, where visitors themselves were decorated with beautiful paintings, and where unique African art was shown.
-Check out the aftermovie of this great evening!
+There was also plenty of entertainment in the central hall of Q-Factory, where visitors themselves were decorated with beautiful paintings, and where unique African art was shownof this great evening!